ebertm777/ebertm777/README.md

 ### Hi there 👋
-My name is Eber Torres Macedo from Brazil (🇧🇷).
+My name is Eber Torres Macedo from Brazil.
 🌱 I’m currently learning front-end development and this github is where I share my learning.

 In my free time i like to play video games  (:video_game:), to watch movies (:tv:) and listen to music (:headphones:)